Your guide to finding the best Confluence agent in 2026

 A flowchart showing the simple, self-serve implementation process for an effective Confluence agent like eesel AI.

-2. It should connect to all your knowledge, not just Confluence
+2. It should connect to all your knowledge sources

 A screenshot of the eesel AI platform displaying the wide range of integrations available for a Confluence agent, connecting all knowledge sources.